biobakery/graphlan/readme.txt

 branch_bracket_width [def 1.0] : the width of the branch bracket relative to
     the position of the most separated child roots

+branch_thickness [def 0.75] : the global thickness of the lines connecting taxa

+branch_color [def black] : the global thickness of the lines connecting taxa

+branch_color_from_ancestor [def 1] : whether to use the color of the closest
+    ancestor colored taxa for the downstream branches

 ------------------------------------------------------------------------------
     GRAPHICAL TREE OPTIONS:
 ------------------------------------------------------------------------------